AmitJalal/Eator-App/README.md

 # Eator-App
-made with the hel of BootStrap 🙃🎊
+made with the help of BootStrap 🙃🎊